DMDComposer/Library-Manager-Releases/README.md

 - **🔔 Watch Releases** to get notified of new versions
 - **📱 Follow Development** for behind-the-scenes updates

-## 🎵 What Users Are Saying

-> _"Finally, a music manager that actually works the way I think.
-The waveforms are gorgeous and the tagging system is exactly what I needed."_ - Audio Professional

-> _"Switched from iTunes and never looked back.
-This app is fast, beautiful, and doesn't try to sell me anything."_ - Home User

-> _"The database backup feature saved my entire music collection when my drive failed.
-Highly recommend!"_ - Music Collector

 ## 🚀 Upcoming Features

 ### Coming Soon: